General Equipment at Asbestos Exposure at Monroe Clinic — Monroe, Wisconsin: Former Worker Claims

 Pipefitters and Steamfitters: Steam System Asbestos Exposure

-Pipefitters and steamfitters — including members of Pipefitters Local 601 serving the Madison region and southwestern Wisconsin — who cut, threaded, and joined steam lines necessarily disturbed existing pre-formed Johns-Manville or Owens-Corning pipe insulation.
-Cutting through pipe insulation with hacksaws or pneumatic saws, pulling old gaskets and packing from Garlock or Crane Co. valve connections, and threading new pipe sections are all alleged to have released asbestos fibers.
+Pipefitters and steamfitters — including members of Pipefitters Local 601 serving the Madison region and southwestern Wisconsin — who cut, threaded, and joined steam lines necessarily disturbed existing pre-formed or calcium silicate pipe insulation.
+Cutting through pipe insulation with hacksaws or pneumatic saws, pulling old gaskets and packing from gaskets and packing or valves and valve packing connections, and threading new pipe sections are all alleged to have released asbestos fibers.

 Pipefitters and steamfitters in southern Wisconsin frequently worked across both industrial and institutional accounts.
 A member of Pipefitters Local 601 who performed service work at Monroe Clinic may also have worked at University of Wisconsin hospitals in Madison, state office buildings, or industrial facilities in the surrounding region — building a cumulative exposure record spanning multiple decades and multiple product lines.